 Share-Based Compensation

 In 2023, the Company adopted the LanzaTech Long-Term Incentive Plan (the “LTIP”) in conjunction with the closing of the Business Combination.
-The LTIP provides for grants of a variety of awards to employees, directors, and other service providers to the Company, including, but not limited to stock options, stock appreciation rights, restricted stock awards, restricted stock units, performance awards and other stock-based awards or cash incentives.
+The LTIP provides for grants of a variety of awards to employees, directors, and other service providers to the Company, including, but not limited to stock options, stock appreciation rights (“SARs”), restricted stock units (“RSUs”), performance awards and other stock-based awards or cash incentives.
+As of December 31, 2025, the Company is authorized to issue 313,668 awards under the LTIP.
 Prior to the effective date of the closing of the Business Combination, the Company granted awards under the LanzaTech NZ Inc. 2013 Stock Plan, the LanzaTech NZ Inc. 2015 Stock Plan, and the LanzaTech NZ, Inc. 2019 Stock Plan, (collectively, the “Prior Stock Plans”).

 Equity Classified Awards: